BEST RERA ADVOCATE FOR PAN INDIA RERA COMPLAINT FILING

 Allotte can't be compelled to take possession without occupation certificate after expiry of stipulated period

-Pioneer Urban Land & Infrastructure Ltd. vs Govindan Raghavan Civil Appeal No. 12238 OF 2018 If Builder failed to fulfill his contractual obligation of obtaining the Certificate and offering possession of the flat to the Purchaser within the time stipulated in the Agreement, the Flat Purchaser could not be compelled to take possessio
+In the case of Pioneer Urban Land & Infrastructure Ltd. vs Govindan Raghavan (Civil Appeal No. 12238 of 2018), it was established that if a builder fails to fulfill their contractual obligation of obtaining the occupancy certificate and providing possession of the flat to the purchaser within the specified timeframe in the agreement, the

 Contact Us